Skip to main content Skip to navigation

 Summary:

-Extreme Space Weather is driven by large-scale eruptions from the Sun called coronal mass ejections.
+Space Weather is driven by large-scale eruptions from the Sun called coronal mass ejections.
 Upon arrival at the Earth, these produce amazing auroral displays but also endanger satellites and disrupt communication signals.
 Accurately modelling magnetosphere-atmosphere energy transfers is important to understanding the evolution of planetary atmospheres as well as developing real-world space weather forecasts.
-Through collaboration with QinetiQ, this project will develop state-of-the-art plasma simulations to probe magnetosphere-atmosphere interactions during solar storms, with application to characterising their technological impacts as well as to understanding Earth-like exoplanets subjected to more extreme star-planet interactions.
+Through collaboration with QinetiQ, this project will develop state-of-the-art plasma simulations to probe magnetosphere-atmosphere interactions during solar storms, with application to characterising their technological impacts as well as to understanding Earth-like exoplanets subjected to different star-planet interactions.

 Background: